 The main U.S. agency regulating immigration is the U.S. Citizenship and Immigration Services (USCIS), a bureau of the Department of Homeland Security.
 Useful Internet sites include the USCIS Web site, the EOIR Virtual Law Library and the Tarleton Law Library's Immigration Law Research Guide.
 Leading treatises on immigration law include the Immigration Law Sourcebook (American Immigration Council) by Ira J. Kurzban and the Immigration Procedures Handbook (West) by Austin T. Fragomen.
 For more treatises, see the Immigration Law Treatises of the Georgetown Law Library's Treatise Finder.

-Immigration cases are handled by the Executive Office for Immigration Review (EOIR), a division of the Department of Justice.
-Cases first go to the Immigration Court, then get appealed to the Board of Immigration Appeals (BIA).
-The Immigration Court Practice Manual is posted on the EOIR home page.
+Cases: Immigration cases are handled by the Executive Office for Immigration Review (EOIR), a division of the Department of Justice.
+The EOIR includes the Immigration Court and the Board of Immigration Appeals, as well as a network of Administrative Law Judges who hold administrative hearings.

 Detention: The Detainee Locator posted by U.S. Immigration and customs let you look up whether (and, if so, where) an immigrant is being held in a U.S. detention center.